Opportunity Zone - FAQs

 Most Opportunity Zone Funds are focused on a single asset, like commercial real estate, located in an urban area.
 A potential issue with these locations is that the Opportunity Zone Fund may in fact be a catalyst for gentrifying these urban areas, and will not actually benefit the existing residents of that Qualified Opportunity Zone.
 An agriculture-based Opportunity Zone Fund will primarily focus on suburban or rural areas, and on existing agribusinesses.
 These investments will enhance the quality of life for the current residence of the Qualified Opportunity Zone and may in fact increase the population due to newly available jobs.

 In rural settings the infrastructure is already in place to produce and move products, and the investments help grow the local economy.
-These farms and ranches are able to expand and bring jobs to communities that didn’t previously have as many opportunities for work, while keeping up with the demand to keep nearly 10 billion people fed and clothed by 2050.
+These farms and ranches are able to expand and bring jobs to communities that didn’t previously have as many opportunities for work, while keeping up with the demand to feed and clothe nearly 10 billion people by 2050.

 What risks are involved with investing in the Sustainable Agriculture Opportunity Zone Fund?